Zostavax Side Effects

 If you or a loved one were injured by the Zostavax vaccine, you may be eligible for a lawsuit against the manufacturer, Merck.
 A lawsuit can help recover damages for medical costs, lost wages, and pain and suffering.

 ClassAction.com has the experience and resources to take on big pharmaceutical companies like Merck.
 Our attorneys have recovered more than $4 billion for our clients (200,000 and counting).

-If you or a loved one suffered serious complications after receiving the shingles vaccine—such as blindness, paralysis, brain damage liver failure, or death—contact us immediately for a free, no-obligation legal review.
+If you or a loved one suffered serious complications after receiving the shingles vaccine—such as shingles, vision problems, neurological disorders, or even death—contact us immediately for a free, no-obligation legal review.
 It costs nothing unless we win a trial award or settlement for you.